northeastern-rc/rc-public-documentation/docs/source/using-discovery/bash.rst

 This file contains a list of names and ages, with each line representing a different person and their age.
 The first column is the name, and the second column is the age.
 The columns are separated by a space.

-This sample file can be used in the examples provided in the previous response to demonstrate the usage of awk command.
+This sample file can be used in the examples provided in the previous response to demonstrate the usage of ``awk`` command.

 Print the entire contents of a file:

 .. code-block:: shell
-  :emphasize-lines: 2,3,4,5,6
+  :emphasize-lines: 2-6

-  awk '{print}' sample_file.txt
+  awk '{print}' awk-example.txt
   John Doe 25
   Jane Doe 30
   Jim Smith 40